What is Cisco vPC? A Complete Guide to Configuration & Benefits

 Conclusion

 In this article, we covered the history and architecture of Cisco vPC, its key benefits, and the components that make it work.
-We walked through a detailed configuration example for the Nexus 9000 platform and highlighted the most important commands for verification and troubleshooting.
+We walked through a configuration example for the Nexus 9000 platform and highlighted the most important commands for verification and troubleshooting.
+We also touched on modern deployments, including Anycast VTEP, vPC Fabric Peering, and Layer 3 over vPC.
 By following these steps and best practices, you can build a highly resilient and efficient data center network.
 I hope you found this guide helpful; please feel free to share it and subscribe for more networking tips and news.

 Frequently Asked Questions About Cisco vPC